netvl/picopickle/README.md

   case class C(name: String, y: Root) extends Root
 ```

-When you explicitly set the serialized type to `Root` (or pass it a value of type `Root` but not of some concrete
+When you explicitly set the serialized type to `Root` (or pass a value of type `Root` but not of some concrete
 subclass), it will be serialized as an object with a *discriminator key*:

 ```scala